escalata/AMA/README.md

 The pipeline will create folders per SRA run accessions and generate results using the run accession as the prefix (**XXX**).
 The download and analysis of data will be stored in the given superfolder output directory `results1`.
 Each modular part of the analysis workflow is stored in their corresponding folders within the single run accessions.
 This makes the data clean seperated and easy to change a single part of the workflow.
 The results of the analysis workflow among all SRA run accessions are processed and stored and visualized in the `alignment_results.txt`.

-### The complete outline of directory structure is shown below:
+### The complete outline of directory structure picture:

 ![Output structure and complete file hirarchie](https://github.com/escalata/AMA/blob/main/Picture_complete_hirarchieV2.png)

 ## Workflow

-The complete bioinformatic Workflow is shown in the diagram below.
+### The complete bioinformatic workflow picture:

 <img src="https://github.com/escalata/AMA/blob/main/Picture_Workflow.png" width="600" height="1300">